Veeva Direct Data API: A Complete Technical Guide

 -

 Enable the feature.
 An administrator must enable Direct Data API in their Vault (this is a one-time setup).
-In early 2025 it is enabled by contacting Veeva Support or through an Admin setting ([28]).
+As of the 25R2 general release, administrators can enable DDA directly via the Vault Admin settings without contacting Veeva Support ([29]).
 Once enabled, the Vault system will generate Direct Data files on its normal schedule.

 -